kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/preprocess.md

 ### Distortion correction

-The distortion correction step (susceptibility + eddy current) is usually the most time-consuming step.
-The current implementations include:
+The distortion correction step (susceptibility + eddy current) is usually the most time-consuming step of the stage.
+The current implementations supports the following correction options:

 - `topup` (`topup` + `eddy`)
 - `fieldmap` (`topup` + `eddy` using field maps found in the `fmap` directory)